Alex Manninger: Torino, Bologna, Siena and Salzburg

 Manninger subsequently joined Italian side Torino in Serie A in January 2003, and remained with them until the end of the season.
-At the start of 2003–04 he signed for Bologna FC where he spent two seasons largely used as an understudy.
-He had a short loan spell with Brescia Calcio in July 2004, but was subsequently loaned to A.C.
-Siena for the 2004–05 Serie A season during which Manninger made nineteen appearances in the league for the Robur.
+At the start of the 2003–04 season, he signed for Bologna FC, where he spent two seasons largely used as an understudy.
+He had a short loan spell with Brescia in July 2004, but was subsequently loaned to Siena for the 2004–05 Serie A season during which Manninger made nineteen appearances in the league for the Robur.

-In July 2005, FC Red Bull Salzburg re-signed Manninger from his parent club Bologna and during season 2005–06 he made sixteen appearances.
+In July 2005, Red Bull Salzburg re-signed Manninger from his parent club Bologna, and during season 2005–06 he made sixteen appearances.

 Return to Siena, Udinese and Juventus

 Manninger returned to Siena, in Serie A, this time on a permanent basis for the 2006–07 season.
-He started the season as the club's first choice keeper but he was injured and replaced by Greek international Dimitrios Eleftheropoulos, who retained the first team goalkeeper's jersey once Manninger was fit again.
+He started the season as the club's first choice keeper, but he was injured and replaced by Greek international Dimitrios Eleftheropoulos, who retained the first team goalkeeper's jersey once Manninger was fit again.
 He was first choice again at the start of 2007–08 season, ahead of Eleftheropolous, and Anssi Jaakkola.
 In a two-year spell at Siena, Manninger made nearly 70 appearances.